 The growing importance of Perimeter security for Commercial and Industrial sites.

 Industrial area security is becoming a major issue for all involved.
-Many industrial sites are run by a separate management company with experience in running large scale sites with multiple occupying tenants of various sizes and different industries.
+Many industrial and commercial sites are run by a separate management company with experience in running large scale sites with multiple occupying tenants of various sizes and different industries.

 The managing agents themselves have a huge task.
 They need to make sure the site is fully occupied whilst receiving the best rental/contract prices they can secure for the longest period of time.
 They need to keep all costs down while managing all site issues, contracts, accounts, queries, complaints, payments, roadways, landscaping, street lighting, gates, fencing repairs etc., and one of the worst and hardest areas for them to work on is – Site security.